Leafpub/lanyon/README.md

 </body>
 ```

-To create your own theme, look to the Themes section of [lanyon.css](https://github.com/PxlBuzzard/lanyon-ghost/blob/master/assets/css/lanyon.css).
+To create your own theme, look to the Themes section of `lanyon.css`.
 Copy any existing theme (they're only a few lines of CSS), rename it, and change the provided colors.

 ### Reverse layout